 GeneCards Summary for ACVR2A Gene

 ACVR2A (Activin A Receptor Type 2A) is a Protein Coding gene.
-Diseases associated with ACVR2A include Mbd5 Haploinsufficiency and Multiple Synostoses Syndrome.
-Among its related pathways are Mesodermal Commitment Pathway and ALK1 signaling events.
+Diseases associated with ACVR2A include Mbd5 Haploinsufficiency and Synovial Chondromatosis.
+Among its related pathways are Signaling by NODAL and Signaling pathways regulating pluripotency of stem cells.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ACVR2B.

 UniProtKB/Swiss-Prot Summary for ACVR2A Gene

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 Receptor for activin A, activin B and inhibin A. Mediates induction of adipogenesis by GDF6 (By similarity).